Fixing an Underbite Can Change Your Life, If It'sTreated Early Enough

 - Surgery — Dentists may recommend surgery to correct an underbite.
 By physically shifting the relative position of the jaws, the misalignment can be corrected.

 - Braces — Braces are commonly used in conjunction with both of the above procedures.
-The alignment of the teeth is often prepared by wearing braces for a period of time prior to corrective surgery.
+The alignment of the teeth is often prepared by wearing braces for a period of time prior to underbite surgery.
 Some adults opt to use clear aligners such as Invisalign or Smile Direct to straighten their teeth and fix their underbite without anyone noticing.

 When is surgery necessary to correct an underbite?